COVID-19 Vaccines Available for 6 months and older

-At this time, research trials show that the three COVID-19 vaccines authorized for emergency use — those made by Pfizer, Moderna and Janssen (Johnson & Johnson) — reduce the number of hospitalizations and deaths due to the virus to nearly zero, regardless of the strain of COVID-19 a person is infected with.
+At this time, research trials show that the three COVID-19 vaccines — those made by Pfizer, Moderna and Janssen (Johnson & Johnson) — greatly reduce the number of hospitalizations and deaths due to the virus, regardless of the strain of COVID-19 a person is infected with.

-It’s also important to know that should a COVID-19 variant ever severely impact the effectiveness of our vaccines, scientists and health officials are confident that the vaccines can be quickly adjusted to effectively combat the mutated virus with booster shots.
+It’s also important to know that should a COVID-19 variant ever severely impact the effectiveness of our vaccines, scientists and health officials are confident that the vaccines can be quickly adjusted to effectively combat the mutated virus with specialized booster shots.
 In fact, that’s exactly what scientists do with the flu vaccine every year, adjusting it to effectively fight the mutated flu virus.